PowerBiDevCamp/TranslationsBuilder/Labs/Hands-on Lab - Building Multi-language Reports for Power BI.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src="./images/HandsOnLabBuildingMultiLanguageReportsForPowerBI/media/image18.png" style="width:40%" />

-> Tables, columns and measures that are hidden from report view in the data model are not displayed because you don’t need to translate them.
+> Tables, columns and measures that are hidden from report view in the data model are not displayed because they don't require translations.

 19. Click the **Add Language** button to add your first secondary language.